-In some situations, fixed braces are not the ideal appliances to bring about the required changes to the bite, and a removable brace has to be used.
+In some situations, fixed braces are not the ideal appliances to bring about the required corrective changes to the bite, and a removable brace would be more appropriate.
 These are essentially used to move a limited number of teeth and also for the widening of narrow jaws.
-They are also used in situations to bring about certain required bite changes when it may not be possible with any alternative orthodontic system.

-These appliances have a plastic base with custom-made wires and components that have a specific action.
-Some of these components are used to secure the brace to the teeth.
+These appliances have a plastic base with hand-made wires and components that have a specific action.
+Some of these components are used to secure the brace to the teeth, and some are designed to move teeth.

 Often we can design these to be more inconspicuous and invisible to any onlookers.